Bake or Break

 To make the brownies:

 1. Place the butter and chocolate in a medium saucepan and melt over low heat, stirring often.
-Remove from heat and let cool.
+Remove from the heat and let cool.

 3. Beat the sugar and eggs together in a medium bowl with an electric mixer until lightened and fluffy (approximately 4 minutes).

-4. Add the flour and salt gradually.
-Fold in the melted chocolate mixture.
+5. Fold in the melted chocolate mixture.

 To make the filling: